raphaellopes/kainat/README.md

 # Base Apache + PHP + MySQL docker

-This project was created to help with to work with [Bedrock](https://roots.io/bedrock/).
+This project helps to run a local environment to work with PHP, Apache and MySQL.
-You create and run php, mysql and apache containers to serve your app.

 ## Prerequisites
 - [Docker](https://www.docker.com/)

 ## Usage